cisco-en-programmability/terraform-provider-dnacenter/docs/resources/assign_device_to_site.md

 page_title: "dnacenter_assign_device_to_site Resource - terraform-provider-dnacenter"
 subcategory: ""
 description: |-
-  It performs create operation.
+  It performs create operation on Site Design.
   Assigns unassigned devices to a site.
 This data source action does not move assigned devices to other sites.
 ---

 # dnacenter_assign_device_to_site (Resource)

-It performs create operation.
+It performs create operation on Site Design.

 - Assigns unassigned devices to a site.
 This data source action does not move assigned devices to other sites.